caltechlibrary/mkpage/README.md

 + "now" and "name" will be explicit strings
     + "now" integrates getting data from the Unix _date_ command
-+ "weatherForecast" will come from a URL which returns a JSON document
++ "weather" will come from a URL which returns a JSON document
     + ".data.weather" is the path into the JSON document
 + "signature" will come from a plain text file in your local disc